 An eight-week pre-study internship is to be completed before the start of the degree program; students must provide evidence of its completion, at the latest, when registering for their bachelor’s thesis.
 A ten-week industrial placement is to be completed as part of the degree program.

-Electrical engineering and information technology (planned for WS 22/23)
+Electrical Engineering and Information Technology (planned WS 22/23) Energy Systems Engineering